oasis-board-process-committee/TC-Process/under-development/tc-template-2.md

 # Annex E Document Status

+(This annex forms an integral part of this Specification.)

 This document was last revised or approved by the < full proj name > on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.